 If you’re looking for a fresh, non-clichéd place to visit with the best service, fantastic food and sights to behold – look no further!
-Egypt is at the top of our list of the most sought-after destinations for 2018-2019!
+Egypt is at the top of our list of the most sought-after destinations for future travel!

 “Getting to Luxor in time for sunrise meant that we had to get up at 4:30 a.m.
 We soared over the Westbank of Luxor and could see the Nile, Valley of Kings and Temple of Hatshepsut from the sky.
 Every moment in the sky took my breath away and still think it’s one of the most amazing views in the world.”